 Please find below information on approaches and recommended navigational transits to Guernsey through the Little Russel.
 There is also a link to Digimaps AIS to locate and identify vessels around the Channel Islands.

 These Charts should be used as guidance only and not be used for navigation.
-They are no substitute for the latest editions of British Admiralty and Imray Charts.
+They are no substitute for the latest paper or electronic editions of British Admiralty and Imray Charts.

 We recommend you keep a listening watch on VHF Ch.12

 Please find below information on navigational awareness through "Lower Heads" South Cardinal Buoy, "Platte Fougere" and "Fourquies" North Cardinal Buoy.

 Cardinal marks indicate the direction of safety as a cardinal (compass) direction (north, east, south or west) relative to the mark.
 Lower Heads buoy indicates safe water is south of the buoy (as indicated by two downward pointing black arrows) and the danger lies to the north.
 It's position can be seen on the illustration.

 The Lower Heads Buoy is one of four buoys which are solar powered.

 "Platte Fougere Lighthouse"

 The Platte Fougere Lighthouse marks the northern end of the Little Russel, being the main approach to both St Peter Port and St Sampsons harbours (from that direction).
 It is one of the most significant lights within Guernsey Ports' responsibility.

 It is a red and white sectored light; the red sector covering the Brayes rocks.
 The current structure was put into service in 1910.
 The light is LED standard.